‘Don’t you recognize me?’ she said. ‘I am your mother.’

 ‘Let us not keep anything at all.’

 Unable to express my anger properly I stepped out of the cafe and walked an aimless walk.
 Delhi was a changed city now.
 So many years had passed.
 So many moments lost to time.
 We had first moved to the capital city from Srinagar in the summer of 1983.
 I was fourteen years old then, a proper Sikh boy with long hair . . .
 This was a few years before my mother said to me: I don’t know you.
 In 1983 I was the one who would often feel that I didn’t know her.
-Her bags were heavier now, filled with notes, dictionaries and the translation.
 And I would ask questions and sometimes she would respond.
 She always wanted to become a writer but didn’t know how to go about it.
 When in college she wrote a story for her college magazine.
 She kept diaries.
 Sometimes she would burn the diaries.
 She always wanted to study literature.
 Her well-meaning father asked her to study medicine instead, but she fainted at the sight of a corpse.
 She stood again in front of her father.
 Now do I have your permission to study Punjabi literature?
 But how will you support yourself? he asked.
 You are good in maths.
 You will study economics, he said.
 So she got a master’s degree in economics, and taught at a college until she married my father arranged and moved to an army camp in Shillong in the Indian north-east . . .
 As a child I would see her reading and writing in Punjabi.
 Her bookshelves were filled with Bhai Vir Singh’s Punjabi Renaissance novels.
 I would see her ears glued to a shortwave transistor listening to radio dramas.
 Often she would tell me the partition stories.
 Stuff she has heard from her father and others.

 I read the translation again, and again felt that by ‘translating’ the fourteenth story my mother, too, had become a writer.